OrionAbrams/Way-Better/readme.md

 # Way Better

 ## Live Site: [Way Better](https://waybetter.herokuapp.com/)
-  * Note: The current app was done with a team of 5 in the Hacking With Hearth Hackathon, and is very incomplete.
+  * Note: The current app was done with a team of 5 in the SF Hacking With Heart Hackathon, and is very incomplete.

 ## Design: To be uploaded